TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 56/Isaiah 56.9.md

 ---

-All ye beasts of the field, come to devour, [yea], all ye beasts in the forest.
+All you animals of the field, come to devour, [yes], all you animals in the forest.